INVENTIONS BY BRUNO LEGAIGNOUX

 We found 3 leaks on this never used life raft, what is not acceptable in my view, as a serious factory inflation test should have found them :

-- the 2 manual inflation valves were leaking.
-We replaced them by better valves where the contact zone is not made of plastic (at the right) but rubber (at the left)
+- one where there are several layers of fabric glued together.
+Air was leaking at an extra thickness fold - the 2 manual inflation valves were leaking.
+We replaced them by better valves where the contact zone is not made of plastic (at the right) but rubber (at the left) |

 We made a rigid floor with a 10mm basic plywood board that we protected from water with epoxy resin.